Please scroll down for a list of Nana’s Acrylics Plus Links to Tutorials art lessons…

 Then I picked out at 25-piece set of all-purpose paint brushes…big, medium and small, and tiny brushes that could be abused by children without a big expense.
 This set was $10.99, I believe.

 Because my personal paint palette is a plastic microwave plate, I thought that I would splurge and buy a stack of disposable plastic palettes.
 These can be thrown away if you like, but being super frugal, I just rinse the paint off the palettes after each use…These were $10.99 also – for a stack of 20 palettes – and you could put them on the top shelf of your dishwasher.
+You can also simply use a paper plate.

 Next were the canvases, I picked up 2 packages of three 5×7 flat canvases for us to try out our newest art adventure!
 The canvases cost $3.99 for each package.
 All of the supplies were Artist’s Loft brand, or Michael’s store brand.